How many actors are a billionaire?

 What does it mean to be a billionaire?

 A billionaire is an individual whose net worth exceeds one billion dollars.
-This impressive financial milestone is often achieved through a combination of investments, business ventures, and other sources of income.
+This includes all assets, such as investments, properties, and other forms of wealth.

-While there are numerous actors who have amassed considerable wealth, the number of billionaires in the acting world is relatively small.
-However, there are a select few who have managed to reach this extraordinary financial milestone.
+While there are numerous actors who have achieved considerable wealth, the number of billionaires in the acting world is relatively small.
+However, there are a select few who have managed to join the exclusive billionaire club.